×

 Europe: Emerging Medical Devices

-Europe is one of the most developed and controlled markets of the medical devices in the world.
+Europe Medical Devices Market size was valued at USD 192569.70 million in 2024, making it the second-largest regional market with a 30% share.
 The aging population, chronic diseases, and high demand of early disease detection and minimal invasive curative measures contribute to the growth of the region.
 Germany, United Kingdom and France are the significant contributors, which are backed with strong healthcare facilities and extensive government spending on national health.

 The EU Medical Device Regulation (MDR) has increased the level of transparency and patient safety in the market, though it has amplified the compliance costs on manufacturers.
 European companies lead in innovation of imaging systems, orthopedic implants and heart devices.